 Choosing a Traffic Allocation Mode

-You might want to use this mode when testing a new page layout, the color of a call-to-action button, or a recommendation strategy for your product pages.
+It is recommended to use this mode when testing a new page layout, the color of a call-to-action button, or a recommendation strategy for your product pages.

 Using the Control Group